-Breakfast the next morning is served by our camp cooks at 7:15 AM (coffee, tea, and hot choc are available earlier for those who just cannot seem to sleep in).
-After breakfast our Whole River, 21 mile adventure begins at 8:00 AM at our South Fork Camp area, where your guides will meet you and check you in for the trip.
-We then board our bus for a 30 min. scenic ride along Gold Country Highway 49, driving right past the Coloma State Park, where gold was first discovered on the American River in 1848, and started the California gold rush.
-Arriving at our launching point, your guides will help you with your pfd’s (life jackets), helmets, and paddles.
+Breakfast the next morning is served by our camp cooks at 8:00 AM (coffee, tea, and hot choc are available earlier for those who just cannot seem to sleep in).
+After breakfast our Gorge Run awaits, a 14 mile adventure that meets at 10:00 AM at our South Fork Camp area, where your guides will meet you and check you in for the trip.
+We then board our bus for a 5 min. scenic ride along Gold Country Highway 49.
+Arriving at our 49 Bridge launching point, your guides will help you with your pfd’s (life jackets), helmets, and paddles.
 We will give a river safety orientation, break up into groups and guides, and then hit the river for our longest all day adventure on the South Fork of the American river.

 The afternoon section, call the Gorge Run, begins with some bouncy whitewater and even a voluntary out of boat experience through “Swimmer’s Rapid” a fun, small wave train that leads to a huge pond to recover in.
 A fun way to cool off in the hot summer.
 Then the river builds and enters the “Gorge”, where the rapids come almost in non stop fashion for 6 miles.